Ninth Army (United States): History

 In late February 1945 the Ninth Army launched Operation Grenade, which was the southern prong of a pincer attack coordinated with Canadian First Army's Operation Veritable, with the purpose of closing the front up to the Rhine.
 By 10 March, the Rhine had been reached in all sectors of Ninth Army's front.
 It was not until after 20 March that Ninth Army units first crossed the Rhine itself (Operation Flashpoint).
 However, after doing so, the Army quickly struck east around the north of the Ruhr.
 An enormous pocket soon formed containing the German Army Group B under Walter Model.
 By 4 April, Ninth Army had reached the Weser and was switched back to 12th Army Group.

 The end was now clearly in sight, and as part of Ninth Army, along with the newly arrived Fifteenth Army, reduced the enormous Ruhr Pocket, other elements reached the Elbe on 12 April.
 On 2 May 1945, the whole of Ninth Army's front reached the agreed demarcation point with the Russians, and the advance ceased.
 Around 7 May 1945, the Ninth Army accepted around 100,000 prisoners from the German Twelfth Army under General Walther Wenck, and the German Ninth Army (Germany) under General Theodor Busse.

+On 15 June 1945 the units of the Ninth Army were turned over to the Seventh United States Army and the Ninth Army headquarters prepared to redeploy to China to support combat operations against the Japanese.
+On 8 July Ninth Army headquarters had moved to Deauville, France to prepare for re-deployment to the United States.
+On 27 July the headquarters boarded the Army transport ship John Ericsson bound for New York City, where it arrived on 6 August, the same date of the atomic bombing of Hiroshima.
+The headquarters then was moved to Camp Shanks, New York for administrative processing prior to deployment to China.

+The Japanese surrendered on 15 August and the planned deployment to China was cancelled.
+The headquarters was moved to Fort Bragg, North Carolina in mid-September for demobilization and was inactivated on 10 October 1945.